daihan054/Behavioral-Interview/README.md

 ### 17. Tell me a time when you pushed back a decision from your management for better long term benefits?
 (S) I pushed back a decision with my project lead about changing team.
 (T) There were no new tasks/features to the new team.
 That was only supporting team.
 But as a developer I want to explore and try to get the best solution of a problem.
 I like these kinds of thing very much.
 (A) So I disagreed with my lead and refused to join to the new team.
 And I gave him some options where I will feel comfort about the tasks.
 (R) Then he assigned me to another team from my choose list.
 I also did well to that team and my lead was very pleased to me.

+### 18. Tell me about yourself?
+I completed my post graduation from JU in 2017.
+I am an innovative software engineer with more than 3 years of experience developing and managin all aspects of software with small or medium-sized team.
+My current company is AnyConnect.
+Here I am in charge of developing and managing 4-5 microservices.
+We prioritize custommer requirements, efficent design, documentation and scalable system.
+In 2020, our plan was to get 3 customers.
+And our product is so cool that we got 5!!!
+When I was working with graphical view of all cameras, I used google map with satelite view to show the cameras.
+It is really cool.
+From then I am really interested to work such kinds great projects.
+So I am really interested to work at google.

 # Company Specific Questions
 ### 1. Why do you want to work here?